jblairpdx/GIScience_I/labs/lab_7.md

 1. Open a web browser, and navigate to the [Oregon Spatial Data Library](http://spatialdata.oregonexplorer.info/geoportal/).
 2. Browse or search for the following datasets:
   * *Oregon Historic Vegetation*: `historic_vegetation.zip`.
-  * *Oregon Actual Vegetation Map - 1992*: `vegetation.zip`.
   * *Oregon Ecoregions*: `ecoregion.zip`.
 3. Download them to your lab folder, and extract their contents.
-4. Make a copy of the CSV file `R:\GEOG481_3\Class_Data\Lab7\Data\gapcodes.csv` in your `Lab7` folder.
+4. Make a copy of the commas-separated value (CSV) file `R:\GEOG481_3\Class_Data\Lab7\Data\gapcodes.csv` in your `Lab7` folder.

+Comma-separated value files are text files that are formatted to represent a table of attribute values.
+They use commas as "separators", dividing each row (represented as individual lines in the text) into columns/fields.
+Usually, the first row-line holds the field names.
+I encourage you to open up the file in both the Notepad and Excel applications, to see a raw and formatted version of the data stored within.

-Additionally, as part of your map design you may want to locate additional data layers to provide context.
+Additionally, as part of your map design you should locate additional data layers to provide context.
 For example, you may want to use Oregon and adjacent state boundaries, county boundaries, rivers, roads, cities, etc. for that purpose.
 You've been introduced to a numbers of good resources for these purposes: Oregon Spatial Data Explorer, UO MAP Library Learning Commons, and Natural Earth Data to name a few.
 Use your judgment and what you've been shown in class to choose helpful data layers for your map.

 #### 1.2 GIS Analysis & Processing